darginmathi/Test-Editor/README.md

 # Test Case Editor

+## Moving to .csv format and new edit menu to accomodate global Object Repo

 A user-friendly desktop application to edit test cases for keyword-driven testing frameworks like Selenium.
 No programming knowledge required!

 ![Test Case Editor Application](test_editor-sample-workspace.png)